01 Getting Started

 • Complex elements - for example, a table or gallery carousel.

-• Project level elements - for example, pages, headers, and confirmation modals.
+• Project-level elements - for example, pages, headers, and confirmation modals.

 • Scheduler- this is the styling applied to the scheduler widget.